How Nonprofits Can Profit From Content Strategy

 Keep hope alive

 It’s discouraging to list all of the things you can’t accomplish, so ... don’t!
 Get started in whatever small way you can.
 Celebrate every victory.
 Document the value content strategy has provided—both internally and to your supporters.
 And, who knows?
-Maybe that magical anonymous donor will show up with the cartoonish money bag someday.
+Maybe that magical anonymous donor will show up with a cartoonish money bag someday.

 Have you used content strategy in a nonprofit setting?
 What tips can you share with the rest of us?